 When push comes to shove in terms of dealing with common cannabis pests, organic marijuana growers turn to predatory insects straight off.
 No second thoughts about working with mother nature instead of against her!

-If you’ve been cultivating cannabis for some time now – whether it’s a small grow tent or a larger outdoor patch of land – you very well know that all the bad bugs on weed plants have their natural enemies which we refer to as beneficial insects.
+If you’ve been cultivating cannabis for some time now – whether it’s a small grow tent or a larger outdoor patch of land – you very well know that all the bad bugs on weed plants have their natural enemies which we refer to as beneficial or predatory insects.
 Allowing these beneficial insects to do their job in controlling cannabis pests is one of the best decisions you could ever make because the bad guys never build up any resistance to being eaten!

 Caution should be exercised, however, when considering the purchase and use of beneficial insects in your cannabis grow space.
 First, proper selection is crucial as predator bugs are pest-specific.
 For instance, the Stethorus punctillum beetle species (which looks like a small black ladybug) works wonders in controlling spider mites.
 In the case of fungus gnats, however, the soil predator Gaeolaelaps is a better choice because they devour both the gnats and other mites as well.